|

 wise, capable rulers, and he had always admired what he believed to be more

 highly evolved talents.
-Well, never mind the presidential and congressional
+Well, never mind

-further supportive.
+man” rule is further supportive.

 But Shaw’s skepticism of democracy as a political system did not